-For over two decades until 2019, the IRRI Riceworld Museum and Learning Center was a popular destination for Los Baños visitors and residents.
+For over two decades until 2019, the Riceworld Museum and Learning Center was IRRI’s front door and a popular destination for Los Baños visitors and residents.
 The primary focus of the museum was on rice growing cultures and farm practices, with farm implements from all over Southeast Asia forming a large part of the exhibits.

-The new RiceWorld will be developed into a high quality, innovative visitor center that embodies and amplifies the science behind the transformation of rice production from seed to plate - the mark of IRRI’s innovations in the last 60 years.
-It will be a learning and experiential hub to inspire the next generation of rice and agricultural scientists, in particular, and to support science literacy, in general.
-The new RiceWorld aims to catalyze public interest and active engagement in rice-based food science, food security and the sustainability of the planet.
+The plan for a revitalized RiceWorld includes its transformation into a quality, innovative visitor center that embodies and amplifies the science behind the transformation of rice production from seed to plate - the mark of IRRI’s innovations in the last few decades.
+It will be a learning and experiential hub to inspire the next generation of rice and agricultural scientists and to encourage conversation on science solutions to challenges to global food security and nutrition.
+The new RiceWorld aims to catalyze public interest and active engagement in rice-based food science, food security, and the sustainability of the planet.

 We may require visitors to pay for their own transport costs to recover our own costs for providing this service.
 Payment for transport may be made at the Guesthouse or with the Residence Officer if staying in the Dormitories on campus.